abhisha1991/w251_hw9/README.md

 #### 10. Remember the definition of a "step".
 How long did an average step take?

+From the bottom of the nohup file, we see that the average time taken for a step was 1.629 seconds

 #### 11. How does that correlate with the observed network utilization between nodes?